Park City Center: History

+While often confused as being developed by The Rouse Company due to its design, the time it opened, and its current operator (Brookfield Properties), Park City Center was actually developed by the Park City Shopping Center Corporation, a joint venture between the Nassau Shopping Center Corporation and local Lancaster businessmen Melvin Hyman, Lawrence Hyman, and Lee Drunkenbrod.

 The mall originally opened in 1971.
 The shape of the mall resembles a snowflake, with its stores occupying 8 corridors extending from the center.
 The roof in the center of the mall is a large white tent, and encloses the octagonal Center Court.
 The mall underwent a major renovation in 2008, which took 18 months and included updates to every part of the mall.
 During its early years Park City was also called "Mall of Four Seasons" because of the seasonal names given to the original four corridors leading to each anchor.
 Going clockwise from west to east was JCPenney in the two-story Winter quadrant, Sears in Spring, Gimbel's (later Pomeroy's then Boscov's) in Summer, and Watt & Shand (later Bon-Ton) in Autumn.
 The state of the art mall located in the heart of Pennsylvania Dutch Country was one of the first to have its own closed-circuit television.
 Studios for Park City Communications and Lancaster/York/Harrisburg CBS affiliate WLYH-TV 15 were located on the first floor in the Winter wing alongside an ice skating rink.

-The mall is a major shopping destination for shoppers in the south-central Pennsylvania area due to its assortment of over 170 stores, all of which are newly renovated and most of which are not offered at the nearby Berkshire Mall and York Galleria.

-The mall had only the second location of Lancaster department store Watt & Shand.
-The lifestyle center portion of the mall, Fountain Shoppes, is accessible from the main level.
-The mall's only fountain can be found here.
-The mall has had no indoor fountains for over 25 years.
-The mall is located approximately 35 mi east of Harrisburg and 85 mi west of Philadelphia.
+In 1985, the lower level had a major remodel/renovation removing the ice rink, golf course, movie theaters, ETC, and adding the Food Court and the anchor store, Clover.

+In 1996, Clover closed their store at the mall due to an acquisition by one of its competitors May Department Store.
+Department Store, Kohls would open in the former Clover space on September 20, 1996.

+Around 2007-2008, the latest major renovation occurred that remodeled most of the interior, and gained a new section called the Fountain Shoppes between the JCPenney and The Bon-Ton space that gained a center fountain, and stores like Coldstone Creamery, Banana Republic, and Starbucks.

-In April 2018, The Bon-Ton announced it would shutter after it wasn't able to establish any new conditions to satisfy its established long-term debt.
-In 2019, the mall announced plans to transform the previous The Bon-Ton outpost into an open air entryway with two freestanding restaurants, a courtyard, and a new enclosed mall entrance.
-Plans were initially on hold due to the onset of COVID-19, however Brookfield, the mall development firm, has since resumed early development discussions.
+In April 2018, The Bon-Ton store closed when the entire chain went out of business.
+In 2019, the mall announced plans to demolish The Bon-Ton anchor store and construct an open air entryway with two freestanding restaurants, a courtyard, and a new enclosed mall entrance.
+The plans were put on hold and eventually cancelled due to the onset of the COVID-19 pandemic.

-In December 2018, Sears announced that it would close as part of a corporate effort to phase out of its traditional brick-and-mortar format.
-In August 2019, it was announced that Round One Entertainment would reconstruct the previous Sears outpost and opened in 2020.
+In December 2018, Sears announced that it would close its anchor store.
+In August 2019, it was announced that the Sears anchor building would be remodeled to house a Round One Entertainment venue, which opened in 2020.

-On November 6, 2024, Raymour & Flanigan Furniture and Mattress Store opened utilizing both floors of the former The Bon-Ton space.
-The existing building was renovated throughout 2024 to meet the demands of the showroom space.
+On November 6, 2024, Raymour & Flanigan Furniture and Mattress Store opened on both floors of the former Bon-Ton space.